Anatomically-Controllable Medical Image Generation with Segmentation-Guided Diffusion Models: Method

 \subsection{A Brief Review of Diffusion Models}

-Denoising diffusion probabilistic models \cite{ho2020denoising} (DDPMs, or diffusion models for short) are a type of generative latent variable model (LVM) that learns to sample from some data distribution $p(x_0)$ ($x_0\in\R^n$) by defining a stochastic process that gradually converts the data to noise---the \textit{forward} process $q(x_t|x_{t-1})$, constructed of conditional Gaussians---and learning to reverse this process via a learned denoising process $p_\theta (x_{t-1}|x_t)$, where $\theta$ is the model parameters.
-Data is generated by iteratively sampling from $p_\theta (x_{t-1}|x_t)$, beginning with a Gaussian noise sample $x_T\sim p(x_T)$, for $t=T-1,\ldots, 0$ until an image $x_0$ is recovered.
+Denoising diffusion probabilistic models \cite{ho2020denoising} (DDPMs, or diffusion models for short) are a type of generative latent variable model that learns to sample from some data distribution $p(x_0)$ ($x_0\in\R^n$) by defining a stochastic process that gradually converts the data to noise---the \textit{forward} process $q(x_t|x_{t-1})$---and learning to reverse this process via a learned denoising process $p_\theta (x_{t-1}|x_t)$, where $\theta$ is the model parameters.
+Data is generated by iteratively sampling from $p_\theta (x_{t-1}|x_t)$, beginning with a Gaussian noise sample $x_T\sim p(x_T)$, for $t=T-1,\ldots, 0$ (we use $T=1000$) until an image $x_0$ is recovered.